getAlby/awesome-nwc/README.md

 - [Lifpay](https://lifpay.me/) - Custodial mobile lightning wallet, with multiple accounts and Nostr integration
 - [LNbits](https://lnbits.com/) - Powerful suite of bitcoin tools that has Nostr Wallet Connect plugin
 - [LN Node](https://doc.nostrassets.com/micronode-early-access) - Innovative service designed to simplify the setup and management of a lightning node
-- [Minibits](https://www.minibits.cash/) - ECash wallet with a focus on performance and usability
+- [Minibits](https://www.minibits.cash/) - eCash wallet with a focus on performance and usability
 - [Mutiny](https://www.mutinywallet.com) - Self-custodial lightning wallet that is targeting the web browser first
 - [Rizful](https://rizful.com/) - Instant, disposable Lightning nodes, optimized for education